Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: General formalism of 2DTS

 \end{widetext} where by ``perm.'' we mean analogous terms where we permute the frequency indices $123\to231,321$ in square brackets.

-Let us focus on the first contribution, $P^{(3)}_{00\tau}(\omega_t,\omega_\tau)$.
+Let us focus on the first contribution, {$J^{(3)}_{00\tau}(\omega_t,\omega_\tau)$}.
 The Fourier transform $\tau\to\omega_\tau$ in Eq.\ \ref{eq:j2dwt1} will produce a $\delta(\omega_i-\omega_\tau)$, which can be used to eliminate one integral over frequency and set one of the $\omega_i$ frequencies to $\omega_\tau$.
-Since there is still the energy-conservation delta to exploit in Eq.\ \ref{eq:j2dwt1}, we can use it to set the sum of the remaining two frequencies, both coming from $E_0$, to $\omega_t-\omega_\tau$.
-We notice that since this process is symmetric with respect to the frequency choice $\omega_i$, since all of them appear in Eq.\ \ref{eq:j2dwt1}, we can introduce a symmetrized form of susceptibility,
+Since there is still the energy-conservation delta to exploit in Eq.\ \ref{eq:j2dwt1}, we can use it to set the sum of the remaining two frequencies, both coming from {$A_0$}, to $\omega_t-\omega_\tau$, remaining with only one integral over frequency.
+We notice that since this process is symmetric with respect to the frequency choice $\omega_i$, since all of them appear in Eq.\ \ref{eq:j2dwt1}, we can introduce an {explicitly} symmetrized form of {the nonlinear response kernel},